Baltic states to spend more on NATO air policing

-CESIS, Latvia (Reuters) - Latvia, Lithuania and Estonia will step up military cooperation and increase funding to NATO’s air mission in the Baltic region in response to a surge in sorties along their borders by Russian planes, their defense ministers said on Friday.
+CESIS, Latvia, Dec 12 (Reuters) - Latvia, Lithuania and Estonia will step up military cooperation and increase funding to NATO’s air mission in the Baltic region in response to a surge in sorties along their borders by Russian planes, their defence ministers said on Friday.

 The three Baltic states have viewed their Soviet-era ruler with increasing unease since Russia annexed Crimea in March and as the conflict in eastern Ukraine has rumbled on.